Return corporal punishment: FTA

 He says that children are too vocal because they are aware of their rights.

 “That is a way out to see that the teachers, the teachers, we teachers, we produce results.
 Disciplined teaching, disciplined learning.
-When our hands are tied, no corporal punishment—a child can put the teacher in jail.
-Or even a child can put the parents in jail.
+When our hands are tied, no corporal punishment—a child can put the teacher into jail.
+Or even a child can put the parents into jail.
 Well, children know that.”

 The FTA President believes that bringing back corporal punishment would reinforce disciplined learning environments that will allow teachers to provide quality education while maintaining order and respect within schools.

-He further stresses that teachers need authority to control classroom behavior effectively without the risk of facing legal repercussions from students or their families.
+He further stresses that teachers need authority to control classroom behaviour effectively without the risk of facing legal repercussions from students or their families.